yywangvr/yywangvr-yywangvr.github.io/docs/index.md

 - __Master on numerical methods in engineering__

 - International Centre for Numerical Methods in Engineering ([CIMNE](https://www.cimne.com)), [Polytechnic University of Catalonia](https://www.upc.edu/en/homepage), Spain
-- Numerical methods including Finite Element Method, Advanced Discretation Methods, Numerical Methods for PDEs, Scientific Programming, *etc.*
+- Numerical methods including finite element method, advanced discretation methods, numerical methods for PDEs, domain decomposition and large scale computing, *etc.*
-- Applications focus on Computational Structural Mechanics and Dynamics, Continuum Mechanics, Fluid mechanics and Dynamics, Forming Processes and Electromagnetism, *etc.*
+- Applications focus on computational structural mechanics and dynamics, continuum mechanics, fluid mechanics and dynamics, forming processes and electromagnetism, *etc.*
 - Thesis: Development of a numberical model for the transport of dust
 </font>